How to Listen to Your Body: 4 Pathways to Somatic Awareness

 The invitation

-Cultivating body awareness is about developing a more curious, compassionate relationship with the intelligence that lives in your bones, your breath, your nervous system's responses to the world.
-We're not looking to achieve perfection, we’re practicing tuning in to what’s here.
+Cultivating body awareness is about developing a more curious, compassionate relationship with the intelligence that lives in your bones.
+Rather than trying to achieve something, we practice tuning in to what’s here.

 Your body has been faithfully serving you, carrying you through late nights on projects you care about, supporting you through difficult conversations, celebrating your victories even when you were too busy to notice.
 It deserves your gentle attention and respect, whatever form that takes.

 The invitation is simple: Begin where you are.
 Notice what you notice.
-Trust that your body's way of communicating is perfect, even if it doesn't match anyone else's.
+Trust that your body's way of communicating is wise and well-worn.

 The History of Somatics: Honouring Indigenous Wisdom